 - Access to specialized aftercare services for the gay community

 If you are ready to get clean and live a life without addiction, please consider Michael’s House.
-Located in Southern California, Michael’s House is a gay-friendly drug rehab center that welcomes people of all sexual orientations.
+Located in Southern California, Michael’s House is a gay-friendly rehab center that welcomes people of all sexual orientations.
 Whether you’re a native of California or you’re coming to us from another state, we invite you to experience the diversity of our services and the compassionate attitudes of our staff.
-Call us for more information about our holistic rehabilitation programs.
+Call us at 760-548-4032 for more information about our holistic rehabilitation programs.

 1 “Sexual Orientation and Estimates of Adult Substance Use and Mental Health: Results from the 2015 National Survey on Drug Use and Health.”SAMSHA.
 N.p., Oct.
 2016.
 Web.
 02 Aug.
 2017.